Thicknet vs Thinnet – 2 Types of Coaxial Cables in Networking

 Initially designed for military uses, different types of coaxial cables have found their application in the government sector and the commercial market.
-Thicknet and Thinnet for data transfer are obsolete Ethernet networking technologies, and RG6 for tv connections are some of the popular cables today.
-Coaxial cables have been widely used for transmitting video and audio signals and data by cable tv and internet service-providing companies.
+Thicknet vs Thinnet, both used for data transfer, are now obsolete Ethernet networking technologies, while RG6 remains popular for TV connections today.
+Coaxial cables have been widely used for transmitting video and audio signals and data by cable TV and internet service-providing companies.
 They are used for connecting antennas and satellite signal receivers with TV sets.
 Cable TV and internet are available in most homes using coaxial cables.

 These cables are also used to connect tv with other home appliances such as DVDs.
 CCTV cameras used for surveillance also use coaxial cables for networking.